How Well Does GPT-4o Understand Vision? Evaluating Multimodal Foundation Models on Standard Computer Vision Tasks

 \section{Introduction}

-Multimodal foundation models~(MFMs), such as GPT-4o, Gemini 1.5 Pro and 2.0 Flash, and Claude 3.5 Sonnet~\citep{openai2024hello,reid2024gemini,anthropic2024claude}, have advanced significantly in recent months, demonstrating impressive capabilities in their public releases~\citep{openai2024hello}.
+Multimodal foundation models~(MFMs), such as GPT-4o, Gemini 1.5 Pro and 2.0 Flash, and Claude 3.5 Sonnet~\citep{openai2024hello,reid2024gemini,anthropic2024claude}, have advanced rapidly, demonstrating impressive capabilities in their public releases~\citep{openai2024hello}.
 However, while the community has extensively investigated their language proficiency~\citep{hendrycks2020measuring,chen2021evaluating,rein2023gpqa,chiang2024chatbot}, the extent of their vision capabilities remains underexplored.
 We still lack a well-calibrated quantitative understanding of their performance on established vision tasks and datasets, particularly across diverse axes of vision, e.g., semantics, 3D, grouping, etc.

-Most of the existing vision benchmarks of MFMs primarily target text (e.g., VQA) or tasks closely tied to text, like classification~\citep{yue2024mmmu, fu2024blink, tong2024eyes, tong2024cambrian, rahmanzadehgervi2024vision, wu2024v}.
-While they provide valuable insights, several key limitations persist.
+Most existing vision benchmarks for MFMs primarily target text (e.g., VQA) or tasks closely tied to text, such as classification~\citep{yue2024mmmu, fu2024blink, tong2024eyes, tong2024cambrian, rahmanzadehgervi2024vision, wu2024v}.
+While they provide useful insights, several key limitations persist.
 First, it is unclear how much solving these benchmarks truly depends on the visual input, and some were shown to mainly measure the language capabilities of MFMs while overlooking the vision component~\citep{tong2024cambrian}.
-Second, they all require the model to output text, making it hard to compare the vision capabilities of MFMs on vision-only tasks and against vision specialist models.
+Second, they all require the model to output text, making it hard to compare the vision capabilities of MFMs on vision-only tasks against vision specialist models.
 Third, they do not shed light on other aspects of visual understanding, such as 3D geometry, grouping, or segmentation, that are less text-oriented.